-This Section of the law authorizes the Secretary to make grants and loans to States and local public bodies and agencies to assist them in providing mass transportation services which are planned, designed, and carried out so as to meet the special needs of elderly and handicapped persons.
-These grants would be subject to all of the terms, conditions, requirements, and provisions as grants and loans made under Section 3 (a).
-Section 3 and Section 5 of the Act provides grants to assist cities in financing capital improvements on an 80 percent federal 20 percent local matching ratio.
+This authorizes the Secretary to make grants and loans to States and local public bodies and agencies to assist them in providing mass transportation services which are planned, designed, and carried out so as to meet the special needs of elderly and handicapped persons.
+These grants would be subject to all of the terms, conditions, requirements, and provisions as grants and loans made under section 3(a).
+Section 3 of the Act provides grants to assist cities in financing capital improvements on an 80 percent federal 20 percent local matching ratio.

-Section 3 monies are not allocated or apportioned to States or cities but are available on a discretionary basis whereas Section 5 monies are allocated.
+Section 3 monies are not allocated or apportioned to States or cities but are available on a discretionary basis.
 Texas Public Transportation Fund (PTF) monies may be used to match local and federal funds for a project under Section 3.
-The PTF will match up to 65 percent of the local 20 percent share (up to 13 percent of the total project cost of capital assistance grants).
-The State Department of Highways and Public Transportation will review all applications requesting State funding participation.
+The PTF will match up to 65 percent of the local 20 percent share

+(up to seven percent of the total project cost of capital assistance grants).
+The State Department of Highways and Public Transportation will review all applications requesting state funding participation.